Frequently asked questions related to using Blackboard and eLearning tools:

 Courses that are ready to be activated will have an “A” next to them – select this to activate.
 You will need to decide whether to “Activate and roll forward” (bringing the content from the last year) or “Activate” (an empty course template).
 Select the appropriate option and click “Activate”.
 Within 48 hours of activating your course, it should appear in your list of courses on your Blackboard welcome page.

 For further guidance on preparing for start of year follow the link to the summary of Start of Year elearning activites on the TLSO website.
-If you are still having problems activating your course – contact the eLearning Team via the Support Centre.
+If you are still having problems activating your course – contact the eLearning Team via the Support Portal.

 How do I edit my course?